MRU-F25-COMP2603/2633-term-project-unicourse-sphere/resources/user-guide.md

 ## 6. Known Bugs & Limitations

-Please check the GitHub Issues tracker for the latest known bugs and update.
+Please check the [GitHub Issues tracker](https://github.com/MRU-F25-COMP2603/2633-term-project-unicourse-sphere/issues) for the latest known bugs and updates.

-- Frontend UI is minimal; only basic homepage and API endpoints are functional
+- Frontend UI is minimal; only the homepage and course search functionality are fully implemented.
-- Full mentor request submission and approval workflow [WIP]
+- Mentor request submission and approval workflow is **not available in this release**.
-- Full mentor request submission and approval workflow [WIP]
+- Viewing confirmed mentor-mentee pairs is **not available in this release**.
-- User authentication and roles management [WIP]
+- User authentication and role management is **not available in this release**.
-- Advanced search filters (e.g., course term, department) [WIP]
+- Advanced search filters (e.g., course term, department) are **not available in this release**.